Volterra Neural Networks (VNNs): Conclusion

 \section{Conclusion}

-We proposed a novel network architecture for recognition of actions in videos, where the non-linearities were introduced by the Volterra Series Formulation.
-We propose a Cascaded Volterra Filter which leads to a significant reduction in parameters while exploring the same complexity of non-linearities in the data.
+We proposed a novel network architecture for recognition of actions in videos, where the non-linearities were introduced by a Volterra Series Formulation.
+We propose a Cascaded Volterra Filter which leads to a significant reduction in parameters while exploring the same complexity of non-linearities in the data and attaining competitive and even better performance than SOA CNN.
 Such a Cascaded Volterra Filter was also shown to be a BIBO stable system.
 In addition, we also proposed the use of the Volterra Filter to fuse the spatial and temporal streams, hence leading to a non-linear fusion of the two streams.
-The network architecture inspired by Volterra Filters achieves performance accuracies which are comparable to the state of the art approaches while using a fraction of the number of parameters used by them.
-This makes such an architecture very attractive from a training point of view, with an added advantage of reduced storage space to save the model.
+The combined competitive performance and a significant reduction in parameter as well as sample complexity make VNN a viable alternative to SOA CNN.